Rajdeep7/unistuff/TUM/IN2346 - Introduction to Deep Learning/Lecture Questions.md

 - Corner pixel is only used once

 ### What is the difference between valid and same padding?
+Same padding keeps the input and output width / height constant, if stride = 1 -> P = (F - 1) / 2
+Valid uses no padding

 ### How can you backprop through CNN layers?
+TODO

 # 10 - CNNs 2